dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```

 ###### Generic arrays
-You can't create generic array, this code `T[] arr = new T[10]` won't compiled.
+You can't create generic array, this code `T[] arr = new T[10]` won't compile.
 The main reasons is that arrays store and check types on runtime, while generic on compile time change everything to `Object`.
-So if above was possible, you would get `ClassCastException` whenever you substitute T with anything rather then Object.
+So if above was possible, you would get `ClassCastException` whenever you substitute T with anything rather than Object.
 Yet there are 2 ways to create genetic array.
 Below we consider real-world example where you want to build your queue, which use array as internal storage.
 Queue should be generic and handle any data type.
-Both ways act the same, cause `newInstnace` return object, and since first version is shorter, it's more preferrable.
+Both ways act the same, cause `newInstnace` return object, and since first version is shorter, it's more preferable.
 ```java
 class CustomQueue<T>{
     private T[] buffer;